TOSSI-Foundation/oai-nwdaf-ts/README.md

-Results are reported as PASS, FAIL, SKIP or INFO. **`0 failed` is the only number that must be zero.** SKIPs are expected on a fresh clone, because they check things that do not exist until you have built — the count of passing checks rises as you build more.
+Results are reported as PASS, FAIL, SKIP or INFO. **`0 failed` is the only number that must be zero.** SKIPs are expected on a fresh clone, because they check things that do not exist until you have built.
+The count of passing checks rises as you build more.

 `make verify` proves the repository **builds**.
-It cannot prove that steering **works** — that needs a live deployment and the two runtime tests below.
+It cannot prove that steering **works**; that needs a live deployment and the two runtime tests below.

 * * *